Data Augmentation in Natural Language Processing: A Novel Text Generation Approach for Long and Short Text Classifiers: Evaluation

 \subsection{Evaluation Settings and Pre-Evaluation of Hyperparameters}

 All data augmentation methods are compared against a baseline with the help of 10-fold training executions.
-Additionally, the sentiment analysis results are compared with the EDA data augmentation method from Wei et al. \cite{Wei2019}.
+Additionally, the sentiment analysis results are compared with the EDA data augmentation method from \citet{Wei2019}.
 For the sentiment analysis task we augment both classes, while for the others we augment the minority class.

 The text generation process offers various possibilities for hyperparameter optimization, which we evaluated with different datasets to avoid overfitting.
 Ablation studies are shown on the sentiment dataset (section \ref{ablation_studies}).
 During generation, the model has a temperature parameter which, the larger it is chosen, the more creative the texts will be and new linguistic patterns occur.
 However, a too high value can lead to instances that are not topic related.
+A value that is too low can mean that the model repeats itself very often, while a value too high can result in a loss of the actual theme in the texts \citep{Khan2019}.
+According to the author of the implementation used in this paper, the most suitable value is between 0.7 and 0.9 \citep{Woolf2019}.
 In a evaluation with the management change topic, 0.7 was most suitable for the existing case of application, compared to 0.8 and 0.9.

 The filtering of generated documents is of importance in this process, as GPT-2 can generate novel instances that may have no relation to the actual class.
 The parameter of this filtering was chosen individually so that the ten most distant documents would still be marked accordingly to the class.
 In the ablation studies of section \ref{ablation_studies} we show that this filtering is necessary to achieve the high results of this method.

 Another aspect that can be added to hyperparameter optimization concerns the number of documents to be generated per training instance.
 As this is a very important factor we consider it in the evaluations of section \ref{ablation_studies}.
 More details on the hyperparameters of the model can be found in the appendices.